nf-core/sarek/docs/output.md

 ### Preparation of input files (FastQ or (u)BAM)

 [FastP](https://github.com/OpenGene/fastp) is a tool designed to provide all-in-one preprocessing for FastQ files and as such is used for trimming and splitting.
 By default, these files are not published.
 However, if publishing is enabled, please be aware that these files are only published once, meaning if trimming and splitting is enabled, then the resulting files will be sharded fastq files with trimmed reads.
-If only one of them is enabled then the files contain either trimmed or split reads respectively.
+If only one of them is enabled then the files contain either trimmed or split reads, respectively.

 #### Trim adapters

-[FastP](https://github.com/OpenGene/fastp) supports global trimming, which means trim all reads in the front or the tail.
+[FastP](https://github.com/OpenGene/fastp) supports global trimming, which means it trims all reads in the front or the tail.
 This function is useful since sometimes you want to drop some cycles of a sequencing run.
 In the current implementation in `sarek`
 `--detect_adapter_for_pe` is set by default which enables auto-detection of adapter sequences.
 For more information on how to fine-tune adapter trimming, take a look into the parameter docs.

 The resulting files are intermediate and by default not kept in the final files delivered to users.
-Set `--save_trimmed`to enable publishing of the files in `{outdir}/preprocessing/<sample>/fastp/<sample_lane_{1,2}.fastp.fastq.gz>`
+Set `--save_trimmed`to enable publishing of the files in:

+**Output directory: `{outdir}/preprocessing/<sample>/fastp/`**

+- `<sample_lane_{1,2}.fastp.fastq.gz>`
+  - Bgzipped `fastq` file

 #### Split fastq files

-[FastP](https://github.com/OpenGene/fastp) supports splitting of FastQ into multiple files which enables parallel alignment.
+[FastP](https://github.com/OpenGene/fastp) supports splitting of FastQ into multiple files allowing parallel alignment of sharded `fastq` file.
 To enable splitting, the number of reads per output can be specified.
 For more information, take a look into the parameter `--split_fastq`in the parameter docs .

 These files are intermediate and by default not kept in the final files delivered to users.
-Set `--save_split` to enable publishing of these files to `{outdir}/preprocessing/<sample>/fastp/<sample_lane_{1,2}.fastp.fastq.gz>`
+Set `--save_split` to enable publishing of these files to:

+**Output directory: `{outdir}/preprocessing/<sample>/fastp/`**

+- `<sample_lane_{1,2}.fastp.fastq.gz>`
+  - Bgzipped `fastq` file

 ### Map to Reference

 #### BWA

 [BWA](https://github.com/lh3/bwa) is a software package for mapping low-divergent sequences against a large reference genome.
-The aligned reads are then `coordinate` sorted (or `name` sorted if MarkDuplicates Spark is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html)
+The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html)

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_bam_mapped` to enable publishing.